eth-cscs/sarus/doc/config/ssh-hook.rst

 Hook configuration
 ==================

+The SSH hook must be configured to run as a **createRuntime** and as a **poststop** hook.
+In the prestart stage the hook sets up the container to accept connections and starts the Dropbear SSH daemon.
+In the poststop stage, cleanup of the SSH daemon process takes place.
+One OCI hook JSON configuration files is sufficient, provided it defines ``"stages": ["prestart", "poststop"]``.

-The SSH hook must be configured to run as a **createRuntime** hook.
-It expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
+The configuration of the ssh hook expects to receive its own name/location as the first argument, and the string ``start-ssh-daemon`` as positional argument.
 In addition, the following environment variables must be defined:

 * ``HOOK_BASE_DIR``: Absolute base path to the directory where the hook will create and access the SSH keys.